-Trauma and Post-traumatic Stress Disorder Psychologist
+Trauma and Post-Traumatic Stress Disorder Psychologist

-Trauma and Post-traumatic Stress Disorder Recovery
+Trauma and Post-traumatic Stress Disorder treatment for PTSD symptoms

 Have you ever experienced something that was inexplainable, where you recall an unhappy or traumatising experience?
 This can be a fleeting second of memory that leaves you feeling anxious or like you are reliving the sensations of that experience…You may be surprised that this even occurred, since you thought that you had “resolved” this issue or moved past it.